Clabber: Players and cards

 Clabber is played by four players in fixed partnerships with partners sitting opposite (on tables where the length is longer than the width, players arrange themselves around the table, two on each side, with partners sitting diagonally opposite one another).
 Cards are dealt, from left to right (or clockwise), to opponent then partner, opponent to dealer.
 The deck consist of 24 of the standard 52 playing card deck: ace, king, queen, jack, ten, and nine of each of the suits.
 The card ranks from high to low, and their values are as follows:

 The team that takes the last trick scores an extra 10 points, so that, without melds, there are a total of 162 possible points.
-In the trump suit the Jack and Nine move from the lowest rank to the highest rank, and are the only cards to change in point value.
+In the trump suit the jack and nine move from the lowest rank to the highest rank, and are the only cards to change in point value.

-Melds
+Meld

 A meld is a scoring combination of cards in the hand of a player.

 The rank and point values of possible melds are: